Waste Management Strategy

 Like many communities across Australia, Port Stephens Council is facing challenges with the management of solid wastes.
 Changes in policy nationally and internationally are affecting many of these challenges in addition to greater community expectation for Council to manage waste in a more sustainable way.

-Learn more about our Waste Strategy journey below.
+Learn more about the Waste Strategy journey below.

 The journey so far